-If there was ever a family for whom a genealogy site like Ancestry would have come in very handy, it was the Tudors.
+If there was ever a family for whom a genealogy site would have come in very handy, it was the Tudors.
 This most iconic of British royal dynasties contained a complex tangle of rival lineages and competing claimants to the throne.
 The final Tudor monarch, Elizabeth I, famously never married and had no children, which meant some lateral thinking was required to pick out a suitable heir to the throne.
 But, long before this particular problem unfolded, the Royal house had already been beset by some juicy succession dramas.

 The earliest Tudor monarch was Henry VII, who seized the throne after defeating Richard III at the Battle of Bosworth Field.
 When he eventually died, the first transfer of Tudor power was straightforward enough: the next in line was his teenage son, who would become a colossus of British history as Henry VIII.